priyankark/phonepi-mcp/server/README.md

 }
 ```

-## Usage
+## Standalone usage
+The setup instructions above is all you need for setting it up with respect to MCP.

-PhonePi MCP provides a command-line interface to control the MCP server.
+But, PhonePi MCP also provides a standalone command-line interface to control the MCP server.

 ### Commands